micfuc/openwebrx_E_micfuc/README.md

 ## Setup

-The following methods of setting up a receiver are currently available:
+The following methods of setting up this 'E' version of OpenwebRX are available:

-- Raspberry Pi SD card images
-- Debian repository
-- Docker images
 - Manual installation

-Please checkout the [setup guide on Jakob's wiki](https://github.com/jketterl/openwebrx/wiki/Setup-Guide) for more details on the respective methods.
+Jakob Ketterl has gone to some trouble to make it easy to install his build, including productions of pre-built packages and docker images.
+Please see the [setup guide on Jakob's wiki](https://github.com/jketterl/openwebrx/wiki/Setup-Guide) for more details on these other methods.

 ## Information